 - Grapes and raisins: These foods can cause serious digestive issues in your pet, including diarrhoea, vomiting, and lethargy.
-They may even cause acute kidney failure in cats and dogs, notes the American Society for the Prevention of Cruelty to Animals, so it's important to keep them away from your little furry friends.
+They may even cause acute kidney failure in cats and dogs, notes The Animal Trust, so it's important to keep them away from your little furry friends.

-- Tomatoes (Yes, we're considering them a fruit): Red ripe tomatoes are usually healthy for pets, but some green tomatoes contain toxins that can make pets sick, so it is always best to consult your veterinarian first.
+- Green Tomatoes (yes, we're considering them a fruit!): Red ripe tomatoes are usually healthy for pets, but some green tomatoes contain toxins that can make pets sick, so it is always best to consult your veterinarian first.

 Can dogs eat fruit?
 Can cats eat fruit?
-Absolutely — if it's safe fruit in moderation.
-However, it is necessary to warn that some fruits are not healthy for dogs and cats with certain medical conditions, so it is always important to check with your veterinarian before introducing any new foods into your pets' nutrition.
+Absolutely — if it's a safe fruit and eaten in moderation.
+However, it’s important to remember that some fruits are not healthy for dogs and cats with certain medical conditions, so it’s essential to check with your veterinarian before introducing any new foods into your pets' nutrition

 If you're looking to add some variety to your pet's snacks, you have many safe options from which to choose.
-Just as you do when searching for the right dog food or right cat food, watch your pet closely when feeding him or her any new food item, and contact your vet with any questions.
+Just as you do when searching for the right dog food or right cat food, watch your pet closely when feeding them any new food item, and contact your vet with any questions.